-Stage Behaviour To be dealt with by 0 Staff are proactively reminding the pupils about the expectations in Class teacher the lesson.
+Stage Behaviour To be dealt with by 0 Staff are proactively reminding the pupils about the expectations in the Class teacher lesson.
 Perhaps, as a welcome to the lesson "Good morning, the starter is on the board, can we have coats off and an end to conversations please".
 Learning and teaching is not disrupted.
 1 The pupil has disrupted the lesson after a warning has been given.
-This behaviour has resulted in the teacher having to intervene with that pupil, e.g. reseating, reminder of classroom expectations.
+This Class teacher behaviour has resulted in the teacher having to intervene with that pupil, e.g. reseating, reminder of classroom expectations.
 This may result in a personal restorative conversation after the lesson.
-Class teacher 2 The pupil, despite the action taken in stage 1, continued to disrupt the learning and teaching, so was sent out to allow the teacher to explain away from the other pupils the need for an improvement in behaviour.
+2 The pupil, despite the action taken in stage 1, continued to disrupt the Class teacher learning and teaching, so was sent out to allow the teacher to explain away from the other pupils the need for an improvement in behaviour.
 This will result in a personal restorative conversation after the lesson to discuss expectations for the lesson.
 This meeting seeks to restore the relationship and have strategies for preventing similar incidents in future.
 This meeting usually takes around 5-10 minutes.
-Class teacher 3 The pupil, despite earlier interventions by the teacher, continued to disrupt the learning and teaching, so was sent to another classroom to work.
-For Stage 3 the pupil must be removed from the classroom and placed into another room within the faculty.
+3 The pupil, despite earlier interventions by the teacher, continued to disrupt Class teacher and Head the learning and teaching, so was sent to another classroom to work. of Subject/ Faculty For Stage 3 the pupil must be removed from the classroom and placed into another room within the faculty.
 A faculty referral timetable must be on display in each room.
 This will result in a restorative conversation after the lesson, usually after school, and, ideally, prior to the pupil's next lesson with that teacher, to discuss expectations for the lesson and agree a plan to reduce the chances of repeated stage 3s in the future.
 This meeting seeks to restore the relationship and have strategies for preventing similar incidents in future.
 This meeting usually takes around 10-20 minutes.
-Class teacher and Head of Subject/ Faculty 4 The pupil fails to comply at stage 3 and is transferred to our isolation unit (Respite).
-Here they will be required to work in silence.
-Failure to comply will lead to an an isolation or in some cases an exclusion.
-If a pupil is removed to isolation they will be required to spend the rest of the day in isolation with breaks spent in the isolation suite.
+4 The pupil fails to comply at stage 3 and is transferred to our therapeutic unit Faculty leader / the (ReBooT).
+Here they will be required to work quietly or in silence.
+Failure to senior member of staff comply will lead to an an isolation or in some cases an exclusion. who is 'On-Call' If a pupil is removed to ReBooT they may be required to spend the rest of the day in ReBooT including their breaks.
 This will result in a restorative conversation after school prior to the pupil's next lesson with that teacher, to discuss expectations for the lesson and agree a plan to reduce the chances of repeated stage 3's in the future.
-Faculty leader / the senior member of staff who is 'On-Call'